raspberrypi/documentation/README.md

 ### Checking out the Repository

-Install `git` if you don't already have it, and check out the `documentation` repo as follows,
+Install `git` if you don't already have it, and check out the `documentation` repo as follows:
 ```
 $ git clone https://github.com/raspberrypi/documentation.git
 $ cd documentation